JegorRA/Nettack_with_AMM/README.md

 ## Example output
 ![Nettack example result](https://raw.githubusercontent.com/danielzuegner/nettack/master/example.png)

-## Contact
-Please contact zuegnerd@in.tum.de in case you have any questions.

 ## Citation
 Please cite our paper if you use the model or this code in your own work: